blakewilsonquantinuum/lambeq-public/docs/string_diagrams.rst

 In order to simplify :term:`NLP <natural language processing (NLP)>` design on quantum hardware, ``lambeq`` represents sentences as :term:`string diagrams <string diagram>` (:numref:`fig-stringdiagram`).
 This choice stems from the fact that a :term:`string diagram` expresses computations in a :ref:`monoidal category </tutorials/monoidal.ipynb#Monoidal-categories>`, an abstraction well-suited to model the way a quantum computer works and processes data.

 From a more practical point of view, a :term:`string diagram` can be seen as an enriched :term:`tensor network`, a mathematical structure with many applications in quantum physics.
-Compared to tensor networks, string diagrams have some additional convenient properties, for example they respect the order of words, and allow easy rewriting/modification of their structure.
+Compared to tensor networks, string diagrams have some additional convenient properties, for example, they respect the order of words, and allow easy rewriting/modification of their structure.

 .. _fig-stringdiagram:
 .. figure:: ./_static/images/string_diagram.png